The Truth About AAFCO Feeding Trials

 “(Name of product) is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles”

-The fact of the matter is that nutritional adequacy cannot be guaranteed by simply formulating to meet a specific set of profiles without conducting feeding tests.
-Yet a majority of the pet food labels that say its contents are “premium” or “ultra-premium,” are actually being formulated to meet AAFCO profiles instead of going through any feeding trials.
+Nutritional adequacy cannot be guaranteed by simply formulating to meet a specific set of profiles without conducting feeding tests.
+Yet a majority of pet food labels that say its contents are “premium” or “ultra-premium,” are only being formulated to meet AAFCO profiles instead of going through any feeding trials.

 According to board-certified nutrition experts Joseph J. Wakshlag DVM, PhD, DACVN, DACVSMR and Justin Shmalberg DVM, DACVN, DACVSMR, approximately 80% of the pet food industry does not perform feeding trials with their foods.